Flat (music): Related symbols

-A double flat (𝄫) lowers a note by two semitones (a whole step).
+A double flat (𝄫) lowers a note by two chromatic semitones (a whole step in 12-tone equal temperament).

 A quarter-tone flat, half flat or demiflat indicates the use of quarter tones; it may be marked with various symbols including a flat with a slash (flatstroke), a flat with a 4 (𝄳), or a reversed flat sign (d).
 A three-quarter-tone flat, flat and a half or sesquiflat is represented by a demiflat and a whole flat (db).
 The symbols -, down, flatstroke, among others, represent comma flat or eighth-tone flat.
 (Note: The size of the lowering of pitch by a "comma" varies, depending on the tuning system; it is normally 21 1/2 cents but can vary between 20–25 cents.)

-A triple flat (♭𝄫 or 𝄫♭) is very rare.
-As expected, it lowers a note by three semitones (a whole tone and semitone).
-(For example, B♭𝄫 is enharmonic with A♭.)
+A triple flat (bbb) is very rare.
+As expected, it lowers a note by three chromatic semitones (a whole tone and semitone in 12-tone equal temperament).
+(For example, Bbbb is enharmonic with A♭.)

 While this system allows for higher multiples of flats, there are only a few examples of triple flats in the literature.
 However, quadruple flats or beyond may be required in some non-standard tuning systems such as 53 equal temperament.
 A quadruple flat would be indicated by the symbol 𝄫𝄫.